New to SAGE in 2019.

 - Articles in Chinese:

-- Last Name abbreviated First Name (publication year) Title in Chinese characters [Pinyin, English translation].
-Journal title [Pinyin, English translation] Volume(Number): xxx–xxx.
+- Last Name (full) First Name Full Name in Chinese characters (publication year) Title in Chinese characters [English translation].
+Journal title in Chinese characters [English translation] Volume(Number): xxx–xxx.

-- Last name abbreviated First Name (publication year) Title in Chinese characters [Pinyin, English translation], Place of publication: Publisher in Chinese characters [Pinyin, English translation].
+- Last name (full) First Name Full Name in Chinese characters (publication year) Title in Chinese characters [English translation], Place of publication: Publisher in Chinese characters [English name].

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.